 NOTE: Some people place the vegetables on the bottom of the slow cooker and the meat on top.
 Others prefer the opposite, the meat on the bottom and the veggies on top.
 It is a matter of preference and there is nothing wrong with either method.
 Experiment and make the recipe your own.

+Step 4.
+Brown the meat.
 Start with a big chuck roast piece.
 Trim any large chunks of fat before adding the seasoning.
-I don't add a lot of herbs when I brown the meat because they burn easily during the process.

 However, you should always brown the meat in a skillet before adding it to your slow cooker.
 This is the secret of a delicious pot roast.